 On May 11, the Department of Health and Human Services released a blueprint entitled American Patients First, which contains many high-level policy priorities to reduce the prices of prescription medicines.
 The NHC submitted comments on the blueprint on July 16.
 Since this time, many of the high-level priorities in the blueprint have been developed into specific policies, either through efforts by the Administration or Congressional legislation.
-In order to help health care stakeholders keep track of the status of these policies and be able to weigh in on them, the NHC has developed a Drug Pricing Blueprint Tracker.

 Additional information and details about our policy proposals related to health care costs can be found via the following links:

 - Domains and Values on Reducing Health Care Costs